vacp2p/rfc/content/docs/rfcs/35/README.md

 ; contains authentication data for transport-message, if encrypted transport-message-ad        = 16OCTET

-; the Waku2 WakuMessage payload field
-payload  = protocol-id handshake-message-len handshake-message transport-message-len-len transport-message-len transport-message transport-message-ad
+; the Waku WakuMessage payload field payload  = protocol-id handshake-message-len handshake-message transport-message-len-len transport-message-len transport-message transport-message-ad
 ```

 ### Protocol Payload Format

 Based on the specified `protocol-id`,
-the Waku2 message `payload` field will encode different types of protocol-dependent messages.
+the Waku message `payload` field will encode different types of protocol-dependent messages.

 In particular, if `protocol-id` is
 - `0`:  payload encodes an [after-handshake](#After-handshake) message.